-- 103. Because climate change may exacerbate the frequency and intensity of natural disasters, strategic outcomes 2 and 3 aim to build long-term resilience and improve food systems.
+- 103. Because climate change may exacerbate the frequency and intensity of natural disasters, with significant repercussions for people, especially women and children, strategic outcomes 2 and 3 aim to build long-term resilience and improve food systems, with a focus on the role of women as actors in the value chain.
 Activities under strategic outcome 3 aim to help national and local institutions to map food-insecure and at-risk populations to better respond to disasters.
 WFP will continue to support the National Disaster Management Organization's efforts to ensure food security and the early warning system for managing these risks. - 104.
 Contextual risks include persistent and systemic gender inequalities; depreciation of the Cedi, the Ghanaian currency; price fluctuations; and increased transport costs.
 These could affect transfers to beneficiaries, budget plans and financial resources.
 Average inflation rates have been used to plan transfer values; market price data will be monitored regularly to adjust values where needed.
+Strategic outcomes 3 and 4 will support national policies and strategies to help address systemic gender inequalities, in collaboration with the United Nations and other partners.
+Protection measures will be put in place in locations where direct implementation takes place.